May 1, 2024

 • Role in DUI Detection: Despite their limitations, FSTs play a critical role in the initial assessment of impairment, often used in conjunction with breathalyzer tests to determine if a driver’s blood alcohol content (BAC) is above the legal limit for driving under the influence (DUI).

-• Critiques and Improvements: There is an ongoing discussion in the literature and among professionals on minimizing the subjectivity of FSTs and enhancing their reliability and fairness in determining if a driver has exceeded the legal BAC limit and is guilty of driving under the influence (DUI).
+• Critiques and Improvements: The literature and professionals discuss ways to minimize FSTs’ subjectivity and enhance their reliability and fairness in determining whether a driver has exceeded the legal BAC limit and is guilty of driving under the influence (DUI).

 Key Takeaways